newlandsvalley/tunebank-frontend-for-node/README.md

 ## To Test

-    fire up a tunebank-node development server then:
+    fire up a tunebank-node development server make sure its test suite has been run and then:

     npm run test